-Researchers find potential 'dark side' to diets high in beta-caroteneMay 1st, 2012 in Health /
+Researchers find potential 'dark side' to diets high in beta-caroteneMay 1, 2012 in Medicine & Health / Health

 New research suggests that there could be health hazards associated with consuming excessive amounts of beta-carotene.

 This antioxidant is a naturally occurring pigment that gives color to foods such as carrots, sweet potatoes and certain greens.
 It also converts to vitamin A, and foods and supplements are the only sources for this essential nutrient.

 But scientists at Ohio State University have found that certain molecules that derive from beta-carotene have an opposite effect in the body: They actually block some actions of vitamin A, which is critical to human vision, bone and skin health, metabolism and immune function.

 Because these molecules derive from beta-carotene, researchers predict that a large amount of this antioxidant is accompanied by a larger amount of these anti-vitamin-A molecules, as well.

 Vitamin A provides its health benefits by activating hundreds of genes.
 This means that if compounds contained in a typical source of the vitamin are actually lowering its activity instead of promoting its benefits, too much beta-carotene could paradoxically result in too little vitamin A.

 The findings also might explain why, in a decades-old clinical trial, more people who were heavily supplemented with beta-carotene ended up with lung cancer than did research participants who took no beta-carotene at all.
 The trial was ended early because of that unexpected outcome.

 The scientists aren't recommending against eating foods high in beta-carotene, and they are continuing their studies to determine what environmental and biological conditions are most likely to lead to these molecules' production.